ebu/awesome-broadcasting/README.md

 ## Network & Storage Testing

 * [BBC Media Storage Meter](http://sourceforge.net/projects/msmeter/) - An application for the testing of network attached storage, originally assumed to be used for the streaming of professional media.

+## Quality Control

+* [MediaInfo](https://mediaarea.net/en/MediaInfo) - MediaInfo provides a convenient unified display of the most relevant technical and tag data for video and audio files.

 ## Radio Production